 Surprisingly for this location, parking was for free.
-To find the entrance with the car was kinda hard, because it was always on the opposite side of the road.
+To find the entrance with my car was kinda hard because it was always on the opposite side of the road.
 I used the small alley between the hotel and parking structure to turn around to the hotel front side.

 The staff member at the front desk was super friendly and check-in was done quickly.
 I grabbed my bags and headed up to my room.

 The only room available was a King Executive Room and this room was very spacious.
-The room almost looked to big for the furniture inside it but I liked the big space.
-Unfortunately I would only stay one night here.
+The room almost looked too big for the furniture inside it but I liked the big space.
+Unfortunately, I would only stay one night here.
 After checking in, I toured the property to get an overview of the hotel.

 Downstairs you have a big indoor swimming pool and a dry sauna.
 The pool size is just amazing.
 I didn’t expect that at all and then they also got a sauna, which is awesome as well.
-I didn’t got a chance to use either one.
-Right next to the pool is a Yoga Room but it was closed for remodelling during my stay.
+I didn’t get a chance to use either one.
+Right next to the pool is a Yoga Room but it was closed for remodeling during my stay.

 Next to the front desk is a little market where you can buy some essential stuff like some food or drinks.
 The lobby was huge as well and had a staircase going up to the second floor, from where you could walk over a bridge to the top-level of the parking garage.
 To the right of the entrance is a lounge area to hang out and relax.
 The breakfast room is all the way in the back of the hotel.
 Throughout the day you can grab a coffee here.